Emilia de Gostztonyi1

 1. [S12] C. Arnold McNaughton, The Book of Kings: A Royal Genealogy, in 3 volumes (London, U.K.: Garnstone Press, 1973), volume 1, page 316.
 Hereinafter cited as The Book of Kings.

-Sir William Lygon, 7th Earl Beauchamp1
+William Lygon, 7th Earl Beauchamp1

 M, #111164, b.
 20 February 1872, d.
 15 November 1938

-Sir William Lygon, 7th Earl Beauchamp was born on 20 February 1872 at London, England.2 He was the son of Frederick Lygon, 6th Earl Beauchamp and Lady Mary Catherine Stanhope.2 He married Lady Lettice Mary Elizabeth Grosvenor, daughter of Victor Alexander Grosvenor, Earl Grosvenor and Lady Sibell Mary Lumley, on 26 July 1902.3 He died on 15 November 1938 at age 66.4
+William Lygon, 7th Earl Beauchamp was born on 20 February 1872 at London, EnglandG.2 He was the son of Frederick Lygon, 6th Earl Beauchamp and Lady Mary Catherine Stanhope.2 He married Lady Lettice Mary Elizabeth Grosvenor, daughter of Victor Alexander Grosvenor, Earl Grosvenor and Lady Sibell Mary Lumley, on 26 July 1902.3 He died on 15 November 1938 at age 66.4

-Sir William Lygon, 7th Earl Beauchamp was styled as Viscount Elmley between 1872 and 1891.2 He was educated at Eton College, Eton, Berkshire, England.2 He succeeded to the title of 7th Baron Beauchamp of Powyk, co.
-Gloucestershire [U.K., 1806] on 19 February 1891.2 He succeeded to the title of 7th Earl Beauchamp [U.K., 1815] on 19 February 1891.2 He succeeded to the title of 7th Viscount Elmley [U.K., 1815] on 19 February 1891.2 He was educated at Christ Church College, Oxford University, Oxford, Oxfordshire, England.2 He held the office of President of the Oxford Union Society in 1893.2 He held the office of Mayor of Worcester between 1895 and 1896.2 He held the office of Governor of New South Wales between 1899 and 1902.2 He was invested as a Knight Commander, Order of St. Michael and St. George (K.C.M.G.) on 16 February 1899.2 He held the office of Captain of the Gentlemen at Arms (Liberal) between 1906 and 1907.2 He was invested as a Privy Counsellor (P.C.) on 8 January 1906.2 He held the office of Lord Steward between 1907 and 1910.2 He held the office of President of the Council in 1910.2
+He was styled as Viscount Elmley between 1872 and 1891.2 He was educated at Eton College, Windsor, Berkshire, EnglandG.2 He succeeded as the 7th Earl Beauchamp [U.K., 1815] on 19 February 1891.2 He succeeded as the 7th Baron Beauchamp of Powyk, co.
+Gloucestershire [U.K., 1806] on 19 February 1891.2 He succeeded as the 7th Viscount Elmley [U.K., 1815] on 19 February 1891.2 He was educated at Christ Church, Oxford University, Oxford, Oxfordshire, EnglandG.2 He held the office of President of the Oxford Union Society in 1893.2 He held the office of Mayor of Worcester between 1895 and 1896.2 He held the office of Governor of New South Wales between 1899 and 1902.2 He was appointed Knight Commander, Order of St. Michael and St. George (K.C.M.G.) on 16 February 1899.2 He held the office of Captain of the Gentlemen at Arms (Liberal) between 1906 and 1907.2 He was appointed Privy Counsellor (P.C.) on 8 January 1906.2 He held the office of Lord Steward between 1907 and 1910.2 He held the office of President of the Council in 1910.2 He was appointed Knight, Order of the Garter (K.G.) on 22 June 1914.5

 Citations